johnhayesio/dotfiles/sublime/preferences.md

-# This is my sublime preferences
+# This is my Sublime 3 preferences

 ```
 {